 In this section, we’ll talk about the common mistakes traders make when using stops.
 Sure, it’s one way to practice proper risk management but when used incorrectly, it could lead to more losses than wins.
 And you don’t want that, do ya?

 1. Placing stops too dang tight.

 The first common mistake is placing stops tighter than those leather pants that Big Pippin used to wear back in the retro days.They’re so tight that there ain’t no room to breathe!

 In placing ultra-tight stops on trades, there won’t be enough “breathing room” for the price to fluctuate before ultimately heading your way.

 Always remember to account for the pair’s volatility and the fact that it could dilly-dally around your entry point for a bit before continuing in a particular direction.

 For instance, let’s say you went long GBP/JPY at 145.00 with a stop at 144.90.
 Even if you are right in predicting that the price would bounce from that area, it’s a possibility that the price will still dip 10-15 pips lower than your entry price before popping higher, probably until 147.00.

-Using position size as a basis for stops
+2. Using position size like “X number of pips” as a basis for stops.

-We've mentioned this earlier in the lesson already: Using position size instead of technical analysis to determine stops ain't such a good idea.
+We’ve mentioned this earlier in the lesson already: Using position size like “X number of pips” or “$X amount” instead of technical analysis to determine stops is a BAD idea.
 We learned that from Newbie Ned, remember?

 As we discussed, using position sizing to calculate how far your stop should be has nothing to do with how the market is behaving.
 Since we’re trading the market, it’d make much more sense to set stops depending on how the market moves.